-INDICATOR 4.2 | ORGANIZATIONAL CULTURE FULLY SUPPORTS PROMOTION OF GENDEREQUALITYANDTHE EMPOWERMENTOF WOMEN Approaches Minimum Requirements Meets Minimum Requirements Exceeds Minimum Requirements Survey results of personnel perception Survey results of personnel perception Survey results of personnel perception of organizational environment for of organizational environment for of organizational environment for promotion of gender equality scored a promotion of gender equality scored a promotion of gender equality scored a positive rating of 65-80 percent. positive rating of over 80 percent. positive rating of 50-64 percent.
+INDICATOR 4.2 | ORGANIZATIONAL CULTURE FULLY SUPPORTS PROMOTION OF GENDEREQUALITYANDTHE EMPOWERMENT OF WOMEN

+Approaches Minimum Requirements Meets Minimum Requirements Exceeds Minimum Requirements Survey results of personnel perception Survey results of personnel perception Survey results of personnel perception of organizational environment for of organizational environment for of organizational environment for promotion of gender equality scored a promotion of gender equality scored a promotion of gender equality scored a positive rating of 50-64 percent . positive rating of 65-80 percent . positive rating of over 80 percent .

 INDICATOR 4.3 GENDER PARITY IN STAFFING IS ACHIEVED Approaches Minimum Requirements Meets Minimum Requirements Exceeds Minimum Requirements a) A system-wide plan is in place for the UNCT to achieve gender parity.
-Approaches minimum requirements and Meets minimum requirements and b) At least one Gender Focal Point is appointed (as per SGB/2023/3) c) The UNCT can demonstrate progress in the implementation of the system-wide plan on gender parity. d) The UNCT can demonstrate positive trends towards achieving gender parity. e) The Business Operations Strategy (BOS) includes gender-specific actions and indicators in at least one Business Operation Area to foster gender equality and women's empowerment.
+Approaches minimum requirements and b) At least one Gender Focal Point is appointed (as per SGB/2023/3) c) The UNCT can demonstrate progress in the implementation of the system- wide plan on gender parity.
+Meets minimum requirements and d) The UNCT can demonstrate positive trends towards achieving gender parity. e) The Business Operations Strategy (BOS) includes gender-specific actions and indicators in at least one Business Operation Area to foster gender equality and women's empowerment.